 Pre-drying Color Line?

-I trailed behind Dustin as he carefully carried it over to the kiln–a Paragon GL24–and set it inside.
-“Don’t you let the enamels dry thoroughly first before you fire?”
+I trailed behind Dustin as he carefully carried it over to the kiln–a Paragon GL24–and set it inside., thinking I caught him in an enameling faux pas.
+“Hey, don’t you let the enamels dry thoroughly first before you fire?”

 “Normally, yes,” said Dustin, “But typically I build the drying cycle into my schedule, so it doesn’t really matter.
 If you’re doing really thick applications you can just hold at 200F, like I’m doing with this portrait, for a couple of hours.
 It’s right below the boiling temperature of water, so that gives it plenty of time to dry.”

-The Resource Center was getting ready to close and these guys wanted to get home to their dinners, so I stifled the hundred or so questions I had left, thanked Dustin, and headed back around to the store section.
+The Resource Center was getting ready to close and these guys wanted to get home to their dinners, so I stifled my hundred or so remaining questions, thanked Dustin profusely, and headed back around to the store section.

-*No, I think the first time was when I couldn’t figure out why my scuba diving partners were so erratic, one minute diving like risk-crazed dolphins, the next so lethargic I practically had to drag them into the boat.
-I suggested they cut back on the caffeine, to no avail.
+*No, I think the first time someone mentioned my unawareness was when I mentioned to my scuba diving team how odd it was that a couple of our divers were so erratic.
+One minute they were plumbing the depths like risk-crazed dolphins, the next so lethargic I practically had to drag them into the boat.
+I’d suggested they cut back on the caffeine, and they just giggled.
+Giggled?

 Oh.
 Well, gosh, guys, you don’t have to hit me over the head…